FNNDSC/miniChRIS-docker/README.md

 [make.sh](https://github.com/FNNDSC/ChRIS_ultron_backEnd/blob/master/make.sh).
 It is fully managed by `docker-compose`.

-Traditionally, to bring up CUBE+pfcon+pfioh+pman on a single-machine on-the-metal requires a few extra steps on the host.
+Traditionally, to bring up CUBE+pfcon+pman on a single-machine on-the-metal requires a few extra steps on the host.

 CUBE setup involves: